kaczla/list-lm/README.md

 - [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) - Efficient, scalable and enterprise-grade CPU/GPU inference server for Hugging Face transformer models.
 - [tsai](https://github.com/timeseriesAI/tsai) - tsai is an open-source deep learning package built on top of Pytorch & fastai focused on state-of-the-art techniques for time series tasks like classification, regression, forecasting, imputation.
 - [UpTrain](https://github.com/uptrain-ai/uptrain) - UpTrain is an open-source, data-secure tool for ML practitioners to observe and refine their ML models by monitoring their performance, checking for (data) distribution shifts, and collecting edge cases to retrain them upon.
+- [vLLM](https://github.com/vllm-project/vllm) - vLLM is a fast and easy-to-use library for LLM inference and serving.
 - [WeightWatcher](https://github.com/CalculatedContent/WeightWatcher) - WeightWatcher (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.
+- [WizardLM](https://github.com/nlpxucan/WizardLM) - WizardLM: An Instruction-following LLM Using Evol-Instruct.
+At present, our core contributors are preparing the 65B version and we expect to empower WizardLM with the ability to perform instruction evolution itself, aiming to evolve your specific data at a low cost.
 - [xturing](https://github.com/stochasticai/xturing) - xturing provides fast, efficient and simple fine-tuning of LLMs, such as LLaMA, GPT-J, GPT-2, OPT, Cerebras-GPT, Galactica, and more.

 # GPU profiling links